maevadevs/Learn-SQL-Server/1-dml/04-filtering-data/12-aliases.md

 # Aliases

-- Use column aliases to change the heading of the query output and table alia
+- Use column aliases to change the heading of the query output and table alias
 - Improve readability of queries
 - We can use basic column transformations and assign the result to aliases
 - A temporary name during the query execution